kitbagjs/router/docs/core-concepts/defining-routes.md

 ## Type Safety

-For type safety to work properly we need to make sure Typescript doesn't widen your routes.
+For type safety to work properly we need to make sure Typescript doesn't widen your routes by using Typescripts `const` and `satisfies` keywords.

 ```ts
 /* type safe */